-Learn about automotive troubleshooting manuals and the two golden rules that professional mechanics follow when diagnosing problems.
+Learn about automotive troubleshooting manuals and the two golden rules that professional mechanics follow when diagnosing complex car problems.

 Mark here with some advice on finding and reading repair diagrams.
 The first challenge you’ll face is finding the right diagnostic chart for the vehicle you’re working on.

-Once you find the correct procedure or tree chart then you’ll have to read it, analyze it and fully understand it to use it efficiently.
-When it comes to All Data Diy is one of the most respected.
+Of course, we make that easier by offering auto repair and shop manuals for just about any car on the planet.
+Once you find the correct procedure or tree chart then you’ll have to read it, analyze it and then fully understand it to use it efficiently.

 Using Auto Repair Manuals Rule One

 The first step is to sit down and read the diagram until you fully understand how the circuits work.
 This may take a little while, but will pay big dividends during the diagnosis of your specific car problem.

 Don’t be concerned with how long this first step takes.
 It’s not a sign of weakness or lack of intelligence, in fact, it’s just the opposite.

 If you take some time to understand the circuit and the flow of the repair diagram you’ll be able to pick out the malfunction much quicker.
 Spend some time now and save more time later.

 Most auto and truck service manuals are laid out or drawn as a straight line, better known as a ladder repair diagram.
 Just about every troubleshooting manual uses this standardized approach.
 This allows you to apply logic and proceed in an organized fashion.

 Another tip that I’ve found helpful to get my brain going is to grab a piece of scrap paper and draw the repair diagram by hand.
 By doing this it is easier for your mind to absorb and truly understand how the circuit operates and flows.